Oatmeal Cranberry Cookies are soft, chewy, and sweet, with white chocolate chips, cranberries, and flaked coconut—a perfect holiday treat!

 Instructions

-• BUTTER AND SUGARS: Using a stand mixer fitted with the whisk attachment (or use a large bowl and a hand mixer), beat the room temperature butter (not melted, not softened), light brown sugar, and dark brown sugar at medium speed until light in color, about 1-2 minutes.
+• Using a stand mixer fitted with the whisk attachment (or a large bowl and a hand mixer), beat the room temperature butter (not melted, not softened), light brown sugar, and dark brown sugar at medium speed until light in color, about 1–2 minutes.

-• WET INGREDIENTS: Add the egg and vanilla and beat until light and fluffy, about 2 more minutes.
-Scrape down the sides of the bowl as needed.
-Mix in the baking soda and fine sea salt until just combined, about 20 seconds.
+• Add egg and vanilla and beat until light and fluffy, about 2 more minutes.
+Scrape the sides of the bowl as needed.
+Mix in the baking soda and salt until just combined, about 20 seconds.

-• DRY INGREDIENTS: Mix in the coconut (Note 1) and old-fashioned oats until combined.
-Add in the flour.
-(See Note 2) Mix until ingredients are just combined.
+• Mix in the coconut (see note 1) and old-fashioned oats until combined.
+Add flour (see note 2).
+Mix until ingredients are just combined.
 Do not overmix; overworking the dough will result in dense cookies.
-Stir in the white chocolate chips and chopped cranberries.
-Cover the dough and refrigerate for 1 hour.
+Stir in white chocolate chips and chopped cranberries.
+Cover dough and refrigerate 1 hour.

-• SHAPE DOUGH BALLS: Shape the cookie dough into balls, using about 2 tablespoons of dough (if you have a food scale: 49 grams; 1.7 ounces).
+• Shape the cookie dough into balls, using about 2 tablespoons of dough (if you have a food scale: 49 grams; 1.7 ounces).
 Roll the balls taller instead of wider (see photo in post).
-Place the dough balls on a plate lined with parchment paper and cover gently with plastic wrap.
+Place dough balls on a plate lined with parchment paper and cover gently with plastic wrap.
 Chill for another 10 minutes.

-• BAKE: Preheat oven to 350 degrees F. Line 2 half-sheet pans with silicone liners.
-Place 6 cookie dough balls per sheet pan, spacing them with plenty of room to spread.
-Bake for 8 to 12 minutes, remembering they're best slightly underbaked.
-Remove from the oven and let stand on the cookie sheet for 5-10 minutes before removing to a wire cooling rack.
+• Preheat oven to 350°F. Line 2 half-sheet pans with silicone liners.
+Place 6 dough balls per sheet pan, spacing them with plenty of room to spread.
+Bake for 8–12 minutes, remembering they're best slightly underbaked.
+Remove from oven and let stand on the sheet pan for 5–10 minutes before removing to a wire cooling rack.
 Right out of the oven, you can press a few more chocolate chips on the tops of the cookies if desired (makes them look better and ensures chocolate in every bite).

-• COOL: Let cookies cool completely on the wire cooling rack.
+• Let cookies cool completely on the cooling rack.
 Store in an airtight container at room temperature for up to 4 days.
-Cookies are best eaten within 2-3 days.
+Cookies are best eaten within 2–3 days.

 Recipe Notes